Solar stocks soar on upgrades, central bank moves

 MEMC was up 3.5 percent, while SunPower was up 4.7 percent.

-The news also lifted other solar stocks, with First Solar Inc trading up 8 percent, JA Solar Holdings Co Ltd rising 17 percent and Canadian Solar Inc soaring 19 percent.
+The news also lifted other solar stocks, with First Solar Inc (FSLR.O) trading up 8 percent, JA Solar Holdings Co Ltd (JASO.O) rising 17 percent and Canadian Solar Inc (CSIQ.O) soaring 19 percent.

 The MAC Global Solar Energy index was up 5.67 percent.